6 reasons why leveraged investing might be right for you

 Borrowing to invest requires:

-Leveraged investing might never have looked so good, but it’s not for the faint-hearted!
+Leveraged investing can be a powerful tool, but it's not for the faint-hearted!
 If you think this might be for you, then do your homework, and mitigate any risks before leaping in.